Views and editing mode

 To switch to Reading view:

-• Select the view switcher () in the upper-right corner of the editor
+• Click the view switcher ( ) in the upper-right corner of the editor.

 # Editing view

-While in Editing view, you can choose how Markdown is displayed using one of two Editing modes.
+While in Editing view, the Editing mode defines, how Markdown is displayed.
+You can choose one of two Editing modes: Live Preview or Source mode.

 # Live Preview